Content on this page requires a newer version of Adobe Flash Player.

 What is involved in the fitting process?

-The initial visit consists of a medical eye exam, computerized corneal maps, photography, and scleral fitting.
-After measurement for the lens parameters, the lab can start production of the contact lens immediately.
-For those patients traveling, a final lens can be dispensed to the patient within 3 to 5 business days.
+The initial visit consists of a medical eye exam, computerized corneal maps, sMap3D corneo-scleral topography, photography, and scleral fitting.
+After lens parameter measurements, the lab can start production of the contact lenses immediately.
+Production typically takes about 10-14 days, and we schedule a dispense appointment to ensure the lenses fit properly.

 How are scleral lenses custom designed for my eye?

-Dr. DeNaeyer uses a modern scleral lens design and fitting technique that streamlines the fitting process.
-Lenses are custom designed from measurements using trial lenses in the office.
+Dr. DeNaeyer uses a modern scleral lens design and fitting technique that streamlines the fitting process. sMap3D corneo-scleral topography is used to to fit custom scleral lenses to fit each individual eye.
 This process is a very efficient way to produce custom scleral lenses that are less costly.

 Will my insurance cover scleral contact lenses?